aabdelmak/Data-Science/README.md

 - Implement a Feed-forward Neural Network using backprpagation from scratch to classify hand-written digits.
 - Use Finite-Differences method for Gradient Checking.
 - Enhance Neural Network performance and avoid over-fitting by implementing regularization.

+## Week 6 -
+- Implement regularized linear regression and use learning and validation curves to Debug learning algorithm.
+- Compute and normalize polynomial features to experiment with polynomial regressions of various degrees, d, and determine the most appropriate value of d based on the  bias-variance tradeoff.
+- Experiment with multiple regularization parameters and use the learning and validation curves to determine optimal bias-variance trade-off.
+-